-The elephant in the room needs to be addressed – there is no replacing good content.
-Any business, blog or portfolio won’t’ go anywhere if they do not have good content.
-Just showing up on the search results doesn’t guarantee conversions.
+Any business, blog or portfolio won’t’ go anywhere if they do not have good SEO content.
+Just showing up on the search results don’t guarantee conversions.
 The bottom line is that the user comes for content.
-As dynomapper.com put it: you need to have authoritative content.
-There is no going around it.

 Where do you start?

-The next thing to cover is onpage optimization.
+The next thing to cover is on-page optimization.
 The definition is well covered by a tool that is widely used by most SEO gurus – https://www.searchmetrics.com/.
 This term refers to measures taken on a page, that aim to improve search ranking.
-This is the umbrella term for the practice of using keywords, meta tags, and meta descriptions strategically.
+It is the umbrella term for the practice of using keywords, meta tags, and meta descriptions strategically.

 The meta description is the text that goes right under the title of your page in the search results.
-Similarly to the title tag, the meta description will provide the search engine and your potential visitor with further information on what can be found on the page.
+Similarly to the title tag, the meta description will provide the search engine and your potential visitor with further information about what they can find on the page.
 Here you should focus a lot of attention on the copy, to balance both SEO and the user.
-Title tags and Meta Descriptions are covered with all the technical notes on a great article from moz.com, where you can see code examples and learn about good practices.

 Here you would also have to be mindful of using internal links, that link to other pages on your website, as well as outbound links.
 Using multimedia, and other tools that increase page engagement will also help with achieving a higher rank, as interaction and time spent on a page are a crucial factor in ranking.